 Naturally Sourced vs. Synthetic Ingredient Labeling

-Half of the consumers indicated a preference for a particular ingredient.
+Tertiary Butylhydroquinone, or TBHQ, is a chemical preservative used in food products to extend shelf life.
+In 2017, Kalsec conducted a survey asking consumers their ingredient label preference between ‘natural flavor’ or ‘TBHQ.’
+Half of consumers indicated a preference for a particular ingredient.
 Of those stating a preference, nine out of 10 chose ‘natural flavor’ over ‘TBHQ.’
 Since such a large percentage of consumers have a preference, it is important to note that a strong opinion base may significantly sway purchasing trends.

 Rosemary Extract vs. Natural Flavor

+In our 2017 survey, consumers were asked their labeling preference for the same ingredient, ‘rosemary extract’ or ‘natural flavor.’
 Of millennial consumers who have a preference, almost two-thirds selected ‘rosemary extract’ over ‘natural flavor’ as the desired ingredient label.
 Millennials were the only generation for whom ‘rosemary extract’ dominated over the ‘no-preference’ option.

-1. Kalsec® conducted online surveys in May 2017 of 1,026 US consumers and in June 2017 of 1,008 US consumers ages 18 and over.
+1. Kalsec conducted online surveys in 2017 of over 2,000 U.S. consumers ages 18 and over.

-2. For Kalsec®’s consumer research results, we assumed “Millennials” refers to US consumers, ages 18-34 at the time of the survey.
-“Gen X” refers to consumers ages 35-54, and “Baby Boomers” refers to the 55 and older ages.
+5. For Kalsec consumer research results, we assumed Millennials refers to U.S. consumers, ages 18-34 at the time of the survey.
+Gen X refers to consumers ages 35-54, and Baby Boomers refers to the 55 and older ages.